Regional programme for young people in the Western Balkans

-The percentage of teenagers, who are neither employed, nor currently undergo an education or training (Teenagers in NEETS – neither employed, nor in education or training) is alarmingly high in this area.
-While within the EU around 11 percent of teenagers are NEETS, in Albania, Bosnia and Herzegovina, Kosovo and Serbia an average of around 27 percent of teenagers are in NEET.
+The percentage of young people, who are neither employed, nor currently undergo an education or training (NEETS: neither employed, nor in education or training) is alarmingly high in this area.
+While within the EU around 11 percent of young persons are NEETS, in Albania, Bosnia and Herzegovina, Kosovo and Serbia an average of around 27 percent of the young people are in NEET.
 Such is a recurring situation in emerging countries where despite of economic growth, young people are being left behind.

 Furthermore, with common advocacy messages, lobbying, and the development of transregional strategies through the transregional cooperation between Caritas organisations on the Western Balkans, the program creates additional value that provides long term and sustainable solutions for the youth on site.

-The biggest problem unemployed teenagers are facing in the region is the missing work experience.
+The biggest problem unemployed young people are facing in the region is the missing work experience.
 In order to offer young adults the opportunity to apply what they have learned in a practical manner and thereby increase their chances in the labour market, Caritas is working hand in hand with local businesses and companies.
-Teenagers receive the opportunity to get to know day-to-day work and apply their knowledge.
+Young People receive the opportunity to get to know day-to-day work and apply their knowledge.
 In doing so, they gain valuable experience on the employment market.
 With some skills and motivation, internships can also result in permanent positions.

 Caritas’ holistic approach – including social work companionship, clarification of own interests, the opportunity of an education and/or work experience going hand in hand with transregional exchange – enables a sustainable, solution-oriented development according to the UN’s Sustainable Development Goals (SDG’s) 4 “Quality Education”, SDG 8 “Decent Work and Economic Growth”, SDG 10 “Reduced Inequalities” and SDG 17 “Partnerships for the Goals”.